GOkwori/Toons-Quiz/README.md

 ### Business Goal

 The primary business goal of the CN Toons Quiz Game is to establish a vibrant, engaging online platform that not only entertains users but also fosters a community around a shared love for cartoons.
 By providing an interactive and educational experience, the game aims to attract a diverse audience, from casual players to trivia enthusiasts and competitive gamers, thereby increasing user engagement and retention.

+### User Stories

+#### As a trivia enthusiast:
+* I want to access a wide range of questions about various cartoons so that I can challenge my knowledge and learn new facts.

+#### As a casual player:
+* I want the game to be easy to play and enjoyable without requiring a lot of time or commitment so that I can have fun and relax during my free time.

+#### As a competitive user:
+* I want to see how my scores compare to others and have the ability to achieve high scores so that I can challenge myself and others.

+#### As a social gamer:
+* I want to share my quiz results on social media and invite friends to play so that I can enjoy the game as a social activity and connect with others who have similar interests.

+#### As a visually impaired user:
+* I need the game to be accessible with screen readers and have keyboard navigability so that I can fully participate and enjoy the quiz without any barriers.

+#### As the game developer:
+* I want to attract a broad user base and keep them engaged so that the site can grow in popularity and explore potential monetization opportunities.
+* I aim to build a community around the game, encouraging users to return and share the game with others to increase user retention and engagement.
+* I need to ensure the game is accessible to all users, including those with visual impairments, to adhere to inclusivity standards and expand the game's reach.